Scags/TF2Classic-Tools/README.md

 # PF2-Tools
-Basic tools for Pre-Fortress 2 Dev Build dedicated server development
+Basic tools for Pre-Fortress 2 dedicated server development

 Also comes with base SourceMod gamedata.